Ganeshl54/Superstore-Sales-Analysis/README.md

 - Power BI

 ## Workflow :
-- Cleaned and prepared the dataset in Excel.
+ - Cleaned and Prepared the Dataset Using Microsoft Excel.
-- Performed sales analysis using SQL queries.
+ - Performed Sales Analysis using SQL Queries in MySQL.
  - Built an Interactive Dashboard in Power BI.

 ## Key Analysis :
 - Sales Performance